ibm-cloud-docs/openshift/openshift_storage_plan.md

 You can use non-persistent storage options if your data is not required to be persistently stored or if you want to unit-test your app components.
 {: shortdesc}

-The following image shows available non-persistent data storage options in {{site.data.keyword.containerlong_notm}}.
+The following image shows available non-persistent data storage options in Red Hat OpenShift on IBM Cloud.
 These options are available for free and standard clusters.
 <p>
 <img src="images/cs_storage_nonpersistent.png" alt="Non-persistent data storage options" width="550" style="width: 550px; border-style: none"/></p>